agorevski/Quintessentia/readme.md

 # Quintessentia

-**Distilling podcasts down to their pure essence** - Quintessentia is an AI-powered podcast summarization tool that transforms lengthy podcast episodes into concise 5-minute summaries.
-It downloads podcast audio, transcribes the content, generates an intelligent summary, and produces a new audio file containing just the essential information.
+**Distilling audio down to its pure essence** - Quintessentia is an AI-powered audio summarization tool that transforms lengthy audio episodes into concise 5-minute summaries.
+It downloads audio files, transcribes the content, generates an intelligent summary, and produces a new audio file containing just the essential information.

 ## What It Does

-Quintessentia processes podcast episodes through a complete AI pipeline:
+Quintessentia processes audio episodes through a complete AI pipeline:

-1. **Download & Cache** - Downloads MP3 podcast episodes from direct URLs and caches them locally for efficient reprocessing
+1. **Download & Cache** - Downloads MP3 audio episodes from direct URLs and caches them locally for efficient reprocessing
 2. **Transcribe** - Converts audio to text using Azure OpenAI Whisper
 3. **Summarize** - Uses GPT to intelligently condense the transcript to approximately 5 minutes of content
 4. **Generate Audio** - Creates a new audio file of the summary using text-to-speech (TTS)

-The result is a podcast episode "boiled down" to its bare essence - perfect for quickly understanding the key points of long-form content.
+The result is an audio episode "boiled down" to its bare essence - perfect for quickly understanding the key points of long-form content.

 ## Project Structure

 ### Controllers/

 - **HomeController.cs** - Serves the landing page and handles basic navigation
-- **PodcastController.cs** - Main processing endpoints:
+- **AudioController.cs** - Main processing endpoints:
   - `Process` - Download-only endpoint (no AI processing)
   - `ProcessAndSummarize` - Full AI pipeline endpoint
   - `ProcessAndSummarizeStream` - Server-Sent Events (SSE) endpoint for real-time progress updates